 As a child, Liszt arrived in Vienna in 1822 where his father attempted to give his genius son an appropriate musical education.
 The family moved on to Paris and elsewhere in 1823, and Liszt never made a permanent return to the city.

 During that childhood stay, Liszt gave the occasional public concert…

 Liszt performed at Palais Niederösterreich (Herrengasse 13) as a child on December 1st, 1822, in the large Landhaussaal often used for concerts; the building itself provided premises for the ruling classes of Lower Austria.

 According to a report afterwards, Liszt’s performance received general admiration thanks to the remarkable ease with which he played.

 On April 13th, 1823, the 11-year-old Liszt gave a concert at 12.30pm in the small Redoutensaal of the Hofburg complex.
 The programme included the first movement of “Mozart’s Symphony in C”.

 The closest you can get to this location outside of events is the outside wall on Josefsplatz square.

 (As an adult and acclaimed composer, Liszt would later return for many concerts in Vienna, including at the famous Musikverein, where he was made an honorary member in 1838.)

 Commemorative plaques and locations

 Eduard Liszt (Franz’s uncle), lived in one of the apartments within the Schottenstift abbey complex off the Freyung square in Vienna’s centre.

 Liszt often stayed there when visiting the city.
-The plaque on the side of the building (visible in the first (?) courtyard you reach after entering from the Freyung square) commemorates the connection.
+The plaque on the side of the building (visible in a courtyard you reach after entering from the Freyung square) commemorates the connection.

 Between 1869 and 1886, Franz Liszt lived in this house whenever he spent time in Vienna.
 Dedicated by the city of Budapest.